gbafana25/news-scraper/README.md

-# news-grab
+# news-scraper

-this is a content/news scraper for security-related sites **Important: Frontend is not finished, server requires a rewrite.
-Scraper works as intended**
+This is a content scraper for linux/cybersecurity sites

 ## currently scrapes:
 - https://dev.to/t/security